eclipse-sw360/sw360/README_DOCKER.md

 The config file __portal-ext.properties__ overrides a second file that can be created to add a custom configuration with all data related to your necessities.

-This file is called __sw360-portal-ext.properties__
+This file is called __portal-sw360.properties__

-To add your custom configs, create this file under config dir on project root like this ( or with your favorit editor):
+To add your custom configs, create this file under config dir on project root like this ( or with your favorite editor):

 ```sh
 cd <sw360_source>